 NEW YORK

-For students who are interested in getting a residency in New York, New York state approval is also required for graduates to obtain residencies in New York, but not required for the graduate to be licensed as a practicing physician afterwards in the state.
+In addition to being a requirement for students from foreign medical schools to conduct more than 12 weeks of clinical rotations in the state, New York state approval is also required for graduates to obtain residencies in the state, but not required for the graduate to be licensed as a practicing physician afterwards in the state.

 TEXAS